andyearnshaw/Intl.js/README.md

     npm install intl

 Node.js 0.12 has the Intl APIs built-in, but only includes the English locale data by default.
-If your app needs to support more locales than English, you'll need to [built Node with the extra locale data](https://github.com/joyent/node/wiki/Intl), or use `intl` npm package to patch the runtime with the Intl polyfill.
-Node.js versions prior to 0.12 don't provide the Intl APIs, so they require that the runtime is polyfilled.
+If your app needs to support more locales than English, you'll need to [get Node to load the extra locale data](https://github.com/nodejs/node/wiki/Intl), or use `intl` npm package to patch the runtime with the Intl polyfill.
+Node.js versions prior to 0.12 and ≥v3.1 don't provide the Intl APIs, so they require that the runtime is polyfilled.

 The following code snippet uses the intl polyfill and [intl-locales-supported](https://github.com/yahoo/intl-locales-supported) npm packages which will help you polyfill the Node.js runtime when the Intl APIs are missing, or if the built-in Intl is missing locale data that's needed for your app: